Yield: 9″ brown butter cookie cake // Total Time:1 hr. // Disclaimer: This post includes affiliate links.

 Brown Butter Cookie Cake

-- To the butter, whisk in both sugars, followed by the egg, egg yolk, milk, and vanilla.
+• To the 180g butter, whisk in both sugars, followed by the egg, egg yolk, milk, and vanilla.
 Whisk until well combined.

-- Add in the flour, baking powder, baking soda, salt, and chocolate chips.
-Use a rubber spatula to fold the cookie dough together just until no flour streaks remain.
+• Add in the flour, baking powder, baking soda, and salt.
+Use a rubber spatula to fold the cookie dough until a few flour streaks remain.
+Then, fold in your chocolate chips just until no flour streaks remain.

 Brown Butter Buttercream

-- Beat the remaining brown butter and salt with a hand mixer or stand mixer fitted with the paddle attachment for 1 minute.
+• Beat the remaining solidified brown butter and salt with a hand mixer or stand mixer fitted with the paddle attachment for 1 minute.

 Hi!
 Thank you for share with us this amazing recipe.
 My question is… Can I stack two cookie cakes?
 I mean, for a birthday cake, I want to do this recipe, double.
 I want to put one cookie cake, one layer of buttercream and another cookie cake… 🙂 Thank you for your answer